MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADServiceAccount.md

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
+Create a new enabled managed service account in AD DS.

 ```Powershell
 C:\PS>New-ADServiceAccount service1 -DNSHostName service1.contoso.com -Enabled $true
 ```

-Description

-Create a new enabled managed service account in AD DS.

 ### -------------------------- EXAMPLE 2 --------------------------
+Create a new managed service account and register its service principal name.

 ```Powershell
 C:\PS>New-ADServiceAccount service1 -ServicePrincipalNames "MSSQLSVC/Machine3.corp.contoso.com" -DNSHostName service1.contoso.com
 ```

-Description

-Create a new managed service account and register its service principal name.

 ### -------------------------- EXAMPLE 3 --------------------------
+Create a new managed service account and restrict its use to only a single computer.

 ```Powershell
 C:\PS>New-ADServiceAccount service1 -RestrictToSingleComputer
 ```

-Description

-Create a new managed service account and restrict its use to only a single computer.

 ### -------------------------- EXAMPLE 4 --------------------------
+Create a new managed service account and restrict its use to only outbound authentication.

 ```Powershell
 C:\PS>New-ADServiceAccount service1 -RestrictToOutboundAuthenticationOnly
 ```

-Description

-Create a new managed service account and restrict its use to only outbound authentication.

 ## PARAMETERS